Result: JP

 - Risser 0

 JP was first diagnosed with a mild lumbar scoliosis (measuring 23°) at age eleven.
-At the time, her Risser score was 0 and she was at high risk for progression….
-Read More
+At the time, her Risser score was 0 and she was considered to be at high… Read More

-The scoliosis success stories presented in this Schroth method results section below demonstrates the hard work of a sample of Scoliosis 3DC® patients.
-Notably, most of the xrays featured (taken at independent facilities) are from patients previously treated for scoliosis at prestigious children’s hospitals and medical institutions from all over the US, as well as Canada and Europe.
+The scoliosis success stories presented in our Schroth method results section demonstrate the hard work of a small sample of Scoliosis 3DC® patients.
+Notably, most of the X-rays featured, all taken at independent facilities, are from patients previously treated for scoliosis at prestigious children’s hospitals and medical institutions from all over the US and Canada.

 Results presented are of varying curve patterns and curve apex locations.
-Since right thoracic curves are the most common, those are a majority of the results shown.
+Right thoracic curves are the most common so those are a majority of results.
 However, we’ve included thoracolumbar scoliosis curves, double major curves and lumbar scoliosis curves as well.
 Not every patient achieves scoliosis correction.
 Results depend on patient-specific factors.
 The results shown are not meant to guide your specific expectations.
 Each case is unique.

-At Scoliosis 3DC®, we treat patients with all types of scoliosis, including idiopathic, congenital, and neuromuscular.
+At Scoliosis 3DC®, we treat patients with all types of scoliosis, including idiopathic, congenital, neuromuscular and degenerative.
 Results shown are primarily of adolescent idiopathic scoliosis, the most common type.
-Children and adolescents have the best opportunity for measurable Cobb angle improvement.
-Adult spines are typically less flexible, so curve reduction is unlikely.
-With that said, we do show a case of scoliosis reduction in an adult.
+Children and adolescents have the best opportunity for measurable Cobb angle improvement, greater than 5º.
+Adult spines are less flexible, so we discourage adults from expecting Cobb angle improvement.
+That said, postural improvement can occur in other ways, just not demonstrable on x-ray.

 Thank you to the patients who have permitted us to share their images and stories in an effort to help others.
 Their results defy claims that exercises for scoliosis are of no use.
 We’ve chosen to post cases with explicit permission with x-rays worthy of publishing.

 JP was first diagnosed with a mild lumbar scoliosis (measuring 23°) at age eleven.
-At the time, her Risser score was 0 and she was at high risk for progression….
-Read More
+At the time, her Risser score was 0 and she was considered to be at high… Read More

 While severe scoliosis in boys is less common than in girls, KE’s case is an example of progressive scoliosis in a male patient.
 KE was first diagnosed with scoliosis when… Read More

-When this adolescent Toronto patient was diagnosed with a severe double scoliosis, she was told by her surgeon that she would need scoliosis surgery in 6 months.
-Not satisfied with… Read More
+When this adolescent patient from Canada was diagnosed with a severe double scoliosis, she was told by her surgeon that she would need scoliosis surgery in 6 months.
+Not satisfied… Read More

-Prior to becoming our patient, this female adolescent wore a Boston brace prescribed by her orthopedic surgeon.
-Records sent to our office on this patient included a note from her surgeon… Read More
+Before becoming our patient, this female adolescent wore a Boston brace prescribed by an orthopedic surgeon.
+Records sent to our office included a note from her surgeon to the referring pediatrician… Read More

 After their son’s scoliosis diagnosis, Z’s parents conferred with Dr. Marc by phone.
-They traveled from Virginia to Boston for a Schroth program and Cheneau-Gensingen brace less than a month… Read More
+They traveled from Virginia to Boston for a Schroth program and Cheneau brace less than a month… Read More

 This thirteen-year-old Virginia girl presented with an initial Cobb angle of 24º.
 Her parents opted to have her fit in our corrective scoliosis brace after her older brother achieved good… Read More

-This boy and his family initially followed the “watch and wait” cycle of advice until his scoliosis progressed 10 degrees – at which point the doctor recommended “immediate bracing.”
-The… Read More
+This parents of this 13-year-old boy with scoliosis initially followed the “watch and wait” advice until his scoliosis progressed 10 degrees in a short time at which point his previous… Read More